 Thus far, however, this advantage has yet to be utilised.
 This is for two reasons.
 One reason is that the heads of the Chinese workers state do not have a perspective of building an alliance with the Australian working class against the Australian capitalists.
-The Communist Party of China leaders subscribe to a national-centred version of communism - they are only really interested in building socialism in their own country and are mostly content to allow the rest of the world to remain under capitalist rule.
-The second and more overriding reason is that the workers movement in Australia is largely dominated by pro-ALP politics - politics that are hostile to communism and that preach
+The Communist Party of China leaders subscribe to a national-centred version of communism - they are only really interested in building socialism in their own country and are mostly content to allow the rest of the workers movement in Australia is largely dominated by pro-ALP politics - politics that are hostile to communism and that preach